-This summer, our Adventurer line is sure to give you the inspiration that you need to get up and GO! …But where to, you may ask.
+Summertime is the perfect time to get up and GO! …But where to, you may ask.
 Good question.
 While there are awesome routes to take all across the world, there is certainly nothing more nostalgic than the classic American road trip.
-From the rugged cliffs of the USA’s West Coast to the quaint towns of the Northeast to the tumbleweed-covered highways of the Midwest, check out these top 4 great American road trips to take this summer!
-(And don’t forget to bring your Adventurer mug!):
+From the rugged cliffs of the USA’s West Coast to the quaint towns of the Northeast to the tumbleweed-covered highways of the Midwest, check out these top 4 great American road trips to take this summer:

 Antelope Valley, California